 I didn’t just slap Bonkers for Bundt Cakes together from recipes I found on the web.
 I made these cakes myself — some of them several times.
-In fact, like I said earlier, it took me years of trial and error to perfect the recipe for Eggnog Pound Cake to get just the right amount of egg-y-ness.
+In fact, as I said earlier, it took me years of trial and error to perfect the recipe for Eggnog Pound Cake to get just the right amount of eggy-ness.

 And, because I’ve included a guideline for creating more varieties, you’ll never have to search for another Bundt cake recipe again!

 Bonkers for Bundt Cakes is not at tabletop book.
 It doesn’t have pretty pictures for you to drool over.
 It is pure, unadulterated content, written simply so that you can make the best Bundt cake you can without a lot of foo foo photos and words getting in your way.